The History of Science Society

 The fiscal year of the HSS shall begin on the first day of July and end on the last day of June in each year.

-The HSS shall indemnify members of the Council, officers, and other authorized employees or agents of the HSS against damages awarded against them, and expenses actually and necessarily incurred by them in connection with the defense of any action, suit, or proceeding in which they are made a party by reason of being or having been such a member of the Council, officer, except in relation to matters as to which they shall be adjudged in such action, suit, or proceeding to be liable for misconduct in the performance of their duty.
-Such rights of indemnification and reimbursement shall not be deemed exclusive or any other rights to which such member of the Council, officer, authorized employee or agents may be entitled under any Bylaw, agreement, or otherwise.
+The HSS shall indemnify members of the Council, officers, and other authorized employees or agents of the HSS against damages awarded against them, and expenses actually and necessarily incurred by them in connection with the defense of any action, suit, or proceeding in which they are made a party by reason of being or having been such a member of the Council, officer, authorized employees or agents of the HSS, except in relation to matters as to which they shall be adjudged in such action, suit, or proceeding to be liable for misconduct in the performance of their duty.
+Such rights of indemnification and reimbursement shall not be deemed exclusive of any other rights to which such member of the Council, officer, authorized employee or agents may be entitled under any Bylaw, agreement, or otherwise.

 Amendment to the Bylaws